Lukas-WND/Pokedex_React/README.md

 # Pokedex in React

-### This is a pokédex created using React and Vite
+### This is a pokedex created using React and Vite

 * in this app I used the components concept for make cards of three pokemons;
 * these cards are composed of two informations: their names and pictures;